RaviiAithal/emmetra_assignment/Assignment 2/README.md

 ---
 ### **FFD_NET**
-- We also used ffd_net to denoise the images for comparision.
+- We also used `ffd_net` to denoise the images for comparision.
 The pretrained models are used to denoise.
 Follow the ffd_net implementation to run the code.
-Changes are made to utils.py and test_ffdnet_ipol.py due the change in functions of scikit-image and other libraries.
+Changes are made to `utils.py` and `test_ffdnet_ipol.py` due the change in functions of `scikit-image` and other libraries.
+To vary the noise change `noise-sigma`.
+The values are ranged between 0 to 255. which is later mapped between 0 to 1.
 ---

 ## **Input Requirements**